 Sweeps - coordinated control actions

-The "EU sweep" is an EU-wide screening of websites in particular online sector.
+The "EU sweep" is an EU-wide screening of websites.
 It is conducted in a form of simultaneous, coordinated checks to identify breaches of consumer law and to subsequently ensure its enforcement.
 Following such investigation, the relevant national authorities take proper enforcement actions: they contact companies about suspected irregularities and ask them to take corrective action or face legal action.

 Sweep actions reveal whether EU consumer protection laws are doing what they were designed to do.
 This kind of tool also enables to test the effectiveness of the enforcement action.